logo elektroda

 Summary

-What a surprise, this was supposed to be a demonstration of the inside of a TV, and along the way it turned into an attempt to reverse-engineer flash memory from TCON.
+What a surprise, this was supposed to be a presentation of the inside of a TV, and along the way it turned into attempts to reverse-engineer flash memory from TCON.
 In a similar way, it also managed to slightly decode the other memory, the one around the CPU.
-Both were characterised by a reversal of bytes in words, which was evident from the various messages left behind after a simple 32-bit byte-swap was performed the memory writes started to arrange themselves into readable debug messages, which made firmware analysis much easier.
-This made it possible to determine that the T-Con controller uses an ARM Cortex-M0 processor and to identify parts of the multitasking system and UART support.
-The code analysis also identified the addresses of the UART registers, which made it possible to create a simple Proof-of-Concept emulator that can capture the firmware boot log.
+Both were characterised by byte reversals in the words, as could be seen from the various messages left behind.
+After performing a simple 32-bit byte-swap, the words in the memory began to arrange themselves into intelligible texts, which made firmware analysis much easier.
+This made it possible to establish that the T-Con controller uses an ARM Cortex-M0 processor and to identify parts of the multitasking system and UART support.
+The code analysis also identified the addresses of the UART registers, making it possible to create a simple Proof-of-Concept emulator that can capture the firmware boot log.
 The second Flash memory, the one next to the CPU, I spent slightly less time on, but it looks like a small initialisation firmware.
 In its contents you can find support for various peripherals such as I2C, HDMI-CEC or ADC, as well as communication with an additional microcontroller.
 It is not, however, a BIOS.

 Ultimately, it turns out that even individual TV modules have their own microcontrollers and firmware, which can be analysed just like other embedded systems.
 Even a simple analysis of the binaries can reveal quite a lot of information about the operation of the entire device.

-I don't know how much I'll divide myself yet in the context of this particular board, but I already have a few others in stock, complete and in working order, from smash-and-grab TVs, and there I've determined that there is room for experimentation.
+I don't know how much I'll divide myself yet in the context of this particular board, but I already have a few others in stock, complete and working, from smash-and-grab TVs, and there I've determined that there is room for experimentation.

 Will it be possible to turn a TV into an Arduino?
 We will find out soon enough!